pjh/kubernetes/cluster/gce/windows/README-GCE-Windows-kube-up.md

 use the steps below to run K8s e2e tests.
 These steps are based on [kubernetes-sigs/windows-testing](https://github.com/kubernetes-sigs/windows-testing).

+*   Run `smoke-test.sh` once (see above) to correctly set the taints on your Linux and Windows nodes.

 *   Build the necessary test binaries.
 This must be done after every change to test code.